Village Heights: 700m-2050m

 Intermediates: With a huge range of blue runs, La Plagne is great for intermediate skiers and boarders who head to the Montchavin/Les Coches area.

 Advanced: La Plagne is known as being great for beginners and intermediates but there’s plenty to challenge the advanced skier or boarder too.
 Head for the Bellecôte glacier where you’ll find a few great black runs as well as a mogul field, or try the area above Plagne Aime 2000 at Le Biolley 2350m for more blacks.
 You can also head to Les Arcs and enjoy the slopes of the whole Paradiski area.

 Snowboarding: There are plenty of runs for beginner and intermediate boarders, La Plagne also has a half pipe at Plagne Bellecôte, a boardercross course at Belle Plagne and a large snowpark, the 7 cube.
 The park is mainly aimed at freestyle skiers but boarders can enjoy the jumps, rails and boxes too.

 Accommodation In La Plagne

 Accommodation in La Plagne varies from village to village and from the traditional to the modern.
 Plagne Centre is where you would find the most restaurants, bars and shops, however accommodation here is quite limited.
 Belle Plagne is a family friendly village with lots of amenities and easy access to the slopes.
 Plagne 1800 is popular with Brits and is an attractive looking village with good nightlife.
-Aime La Plagne is quieter but offers great ski in/ski out accommodation.
+Plagne Aime 2000 is quieter but offers great ski in, ski out accommodation.

 Plagne Soleil and the other remaining Plagne villages offer cost effective accommodation, although there may not be a great deal going on there.
-Our most popular accommodation in La Plagne last season was Les Balcons de Belle Plagne, another was Plagne Lauze in Plagne 1800
+Our most popular accommodation options are in Belle Plagne, our recommended options are below -

 Apres Ski In La Plagne